rubymonsters/testing-for-beginners/source/05-rspec/03-format.md

 That's nice.
 Each dot represents a test executed, and we get a pretty summary.
 For large test suites this is the most useful output format.

-We only have a few tests though.
+We only have a few tests, though.
 Let's try turning on RSpec's documentation format by passing the command line option `--format doc`.
 With all tests passing the output will look like this: